What is Tax Deductible for Small Business?

 Nothing complicated here, if you’ve paid these fees, claim them.

 Getting your tax right costs money.
-Have you hired a bookkeeper or tax agent to prepare and lodge your tax return?
+Have you hired a bookkeeper, a tax prep expert, or tax agent to prepare and lodge your tax return?
 Remember to add this to your list of tax deductibles.

 A bad debt is an unpaid amount owed by a customer that you have made a substantial effort to recover, but which has been deemed uncollectable.
 No business likes bad debts, but there is a silver lining!
 You can claim these bad debts as tax deductions in the same financial year that you have written them off as uncollectable.